toqaalaa20/toqaalaa20/README.md

 ### :woman_technologist: About Me :
 - :telescope: I'm a SENIOR CSE student at Egypt Japan University of Science and Technology
-- :zap: I solve problems on codeforces, leetcode, and codechef
 - :seedling: Currently developing my skills as a Computer Vision Engineer
 - :mailbox: How to reach me: toqa.alaa@ejust.edu.eg